Paulpey13/RAG_pipeline_N6/README.md

    - Sends a question prompt and prints the model's answer.

 6. **[BUILDING] Another RAG Pipeline using langchain**
-    - Not used yet because way more time consuming
+    - Not used yet because execution is way more time consuming

 Setup and Requirements